Who came the furthest? We did!

-The Environmental Learning Center is operated by Colorado State University as a plac to educate the public about the complex issues regarding the climate, geography, flora and fauna of the Colorado Front Range.
+Favorite thing: The Environmental Learning Center is operated by Colorado State University as a plac to educate the public about the complex issues regarding the climate, geography, flora and fauna of the Colorado Front Range.
 Yearround, a variety of programs are offered here, both for school groups and for adults through a variety of "continuing education" classes.
 The Center is conveniently located just a few minutes off I-25, and also is quite close to the center of Ft.
 Collins.

 My younger brother volunteers at the Raptor Recovery Center here.
 It's a program that provides assistance (free health care, really) to our avian friends when they become injured or ill, whether through accidents or through human intervention.
 Some of the eagles or hawks are able to become fully "rehabilitated," and are eventually returned to the natural environment.
 However, some of the birds are not able to make a complete recovery, in which case the Raptor Recovery Center either provides them with long-term lodging, or makes a placement for them with various refuges around the state.
 It's a good place to come to learn about birds!

 Refresh & Renew

 Favorite thing: My favorite thing about Fort Collins is the fact that I am going there to meet over 5,000 of my co-laborers and get refreshed and renewed.

 Fondest memory: My fondist memory of Fort Collins was back in 1997 when my wife and I were told we were assigned to Germany.

 Favorite thing: Colorado State has done a good job of preserving, restoring, and retooling its historic buildings.
 I'm a little envious!